Fair use policies are fairly common among internet providers and they exist to ensure a high quality of service for all customers.

 You can also upload video to OneDrive, Google Drive or Dropbox and then show the video with an iframe or share link.
 As with YouTube and Vimeo, this method attracts no additional charges.

-However, please be aware that most hosted video services including Facebook and YouTube will put schools in violation of GDPR rules.
+However, please be aware that most hosted video services including Facebook, Vimeo and YouTube are subject to GDPR rules and you should take legal advice if unsure.

 How big is a one minute high definition video?